msholk/casino/README.md

-To run test for player as single contract: yarn testPlayer To run test for player as part of Diamond: yarn testDiamondPlayer
+To run test for player as single contract: yarn testPlayer To run test for player as part of Diamond: yarn testDiamondPlayer To run test for staker as single contract: yarn testStaker